random-guest/Bitcoin-Price-Prediction-using-RNN-Family-/README.md

 # Bitcoin Price Prediction in the time of Russia-Ukarine War using RNN Family

 # Aim
-To predict next day closing price of Bitcoin.
+1. predict next day closing price of Bitcoin.

-# Potential Contribuation
+2. study the effects of Russia-Ukarine tweets on the performance (perhaps something new).
-Study the effects of Russia-Ukarine war tweets on the price (something that I didn't find it done so far).
+3. compare the effects of using Technical Indicators, Bitcoin tweets and Russia-Ukarine tweets on the performance of the implemented models.

 # Models Used
 1. LSTM